Project-392/mini-research/tk-fragment/README.md

 After subscribing to the API, you can find your API key as follows:

-1. On the API page, navigate to the "Endpoints" tab.
+1. On the API page, go to the "Endpoints" tab.
 2. You will see the "X-RapidAPI-Key" in the header section of any endpoint's test console.
-3. This is your API key.
-Copy and save it securely.

 ## Step 5: Run the application